BrookSK/BrookSK/README.md

 ### Hi there, I'm Lucas Vacari 👋

+- 👨‍💻 I am studying higher education in Systems Analysis and Development at UNIP;
 - 🌱 Currently I am a Systems Development technician;
 - ⚡ Curiosity: focus a lot on the back-end.
 - 🎒 Main Tools: Visual Studio Code, Apache NetBeans, Android Studio, MySQL and GitHub;